cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 sid forces the adversary to solve one computational Diffie-Hellman problem per password guess {{ES21}}.
 If party identifiers are included as part of CI then the adversary is forced to solve one computational Diffie-Hellman problem per password guess and party identifier pair.
+For this reason it is RECOMMENDED to use the optional inputs sid if available in an application setting.
+For the same reason it is RECOMMENDED to integrate party identity strings A,B into CI.

 In this sense, using the wording suggested by Steve Thomas on the CFRG mailing list, CPace is "quantum-annoying".